Ripple effects: Subject, student and teacher remember a moment in time

 Thus read the email I received a month ago from Susan Auslander who was 20 at the time of this photograph 41 years ago.
 Intrigued, I contacted her and we had a conversation about her memories.
 “Harold was always smiling and his energy really touched people, including me.
 There I was naked in the water at the quarry in Putney with Harold and the students.
 I started swimming side stroke to keep warm and he asked me to stop and lie back in the water.
 Then he came in and just started clicking and got this beautiful shot.
 I will never forget that moment.
 I loved that the image it made it into his portfolio and was later exhibited repeatedly He gave me a print which I will treasure forever.”

-Harold often said that he remembered every single photograph he took as if it were yesterday.
-And, by and large it seemed to be true.
 In June 2012, as he was reviewing the proofs from the book with Jason Landry of Panopticon Gallery, he briefly shared his memory of walking into the water to get this photograph while the students stood on the bank.
 I recorded his memories on voice memos.

 “I was teaching at Windham College and they provided me with a model.
 I took everyone down to the quarry nearby and she got in the water.
 Meanwhile all the students were standing about 30 feet back.
 And I said “Why are you standing back there?”
 And I went in the water and got right above her and began photographing her.
 I was practically straddling her.”